 Beverly Sears Graduate Student Grants are competitive awards sponsored by the Graduate School that support the research, scholarship and creative work of graduate students from all departments.
 All funding is provided by alumni donations.
 Grants range from $100 to a maximum of $1,000.
 The Beverly Sears Graduate Student Grants competition is held once each year in the spring semester.

 One of the first steps a young researcher should take is to know the research community in their research area.
 For many sub-disciplines, this is best accomplished by attending a top-tier research conference to understand the research standards, processes and current topics of interest to that research community.
-In order to support the development of new PhD students, the Department of Computer Science will make awards to support travel and attendance to a top-tier research conference for beginning doctoral graduate students.
+In order to support the development of new PhD students, the Department of Computer Science will make awards to support travel, attendance to a top-tier research conference, research support expenses etc. for beginning doctoral graduate students.
 This award is only available to first-year PhD students.